intsystems/BMM/lab7/Readme.md

    - Lambda

-2. [Visualize 3 types of dataset shift](https://rtg.cis.upenn.edu/cis700-2019/papers/dataset-shift/dataset-shift-terminology.pdf) for linear regression task with 1d or 2d dataset.
+2. [Barabanshchikova Polina][Visualize 3 types of dataset shift](https://rtg.cis.upenn.edu/cis700-2019/papers/dataset-shift/dataset-shift-terminology.pdf) for linear regression task with 1d or 2d dataset.
 For each type of dataset shift plot the RMSE dependency on the dataset shift.

 3. Repeat [knowledge distillation without dataset](https://arxiv.org/pdf/1710.07535.pdf) for MNIST dataset using top layer and all-layer statistics.